xnau/pardibee/readme.txt

 == Upgrade Notice ==

-= 1.7.1.7 =
+= 1.7.1.8 =
-Version 1.7.1.7 is a minor bugfix upgrade for users with readonly fields in the signup form
+Version 1.7.1.8 is a minor bugfix upgrade
+* fixes an issue with european-style dates not getting parsed correctly
+* fixed issue with some installs exporting blank CSVs

 == Plugin Support ==